aemannlinmccornack/aemannlinmccornack.github.io/_pages/about.md

 I am a Ph.D. candidate in [Politics](https://politics.princeton.edu/people/aemann-lin-mccornack) at [Princeton University](https://www.princeton.edu) and a recipient of the [Laurance S. Rockefeller Graduate Prize Fellowship](https://uchv.princeton.edu/fellowships-funding/graduate/graduate-prize-fellowships) (University Center for Human Values), 2025–2026.
 My research studies the politics of autocracy in, and through, the history of political thought.

-I am currently working on my first book project, ***The Politics of Ruling Alone***, where I trace the classical origins of autocracy through a focus on early China and classical Greece.
-I am interested in questions of comparative methodology as well as exploring the intersections of political thought, comparative politics, intertextuality/textual criticism, and materiality (classical Greek epigraphy; pre-imperial/Qin/Han excavated manuscripts).
+My first book project, ***The Politics of Ruling Alone***, traces the classical origins of autocracy across early China and classical Greece.
+This work sits at the intersection of political thought, comparative politics, intertextuality/textual criticism, and materiality (classical Greek epigraphy; pre-imperial/Qin/Han excavated manuscripts), and it has sharpened my interest in questions of comparative methodology.
+Beyond method, my substantive concerns lie with the study of trauma, injustice, and illiberal political thought.
+See "Publications" and "Future Project" for more.

 I can be reached at [ml9634@princeton.edu](mailto:ml9634@princeton.edu) or [aemann@princeton.edu](mailto:aemann@princeton.edu).
 Please do not hesitate to reach out!